goosee007/CyberSecurity-XpreTech/README.md

 - _TODO: What does Metricbeat record?_

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.

+*(go to site, use the table and type in the values in the table then click on generate to create table and overwrite the existing one here: )*

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|